aniketgargya/atp/README.md

 # Android Transfer Program

 A small CLI application written in Rust to transfer files to and from Android devices because Android File Transfer sucks now (or at least last time I checked).
 At this point[^1], it's probably easier to maintain this project than to try to get Android File Transfer to work.
-Currently, the program serves as a thin wrapper around the adb push and pull commands, and has a more sophisticated pull command that filters out files that were not modified after a supplied date[^1].
+Currently, the program serves as a thin wrapper around the adb push and pull commands, and has a more sophisticated pull command that filters out files that were not modified after a supplied date[^2].

-Note, this program can be used to transfer any kind of file, not just photos as the name may imply, but I found the chosen name to be apt (enough)[^2].

 ## Commands